 Our cheese is made fresh on site.
 But the story of how the cheese is made goes beyond our walls.
 The process is made up of countless hours, miles and people who help make us successful.
-We’re here early, leave late, but it’s all for the love of cheese, and the amazing people in this community.
+We’re here early and we leave late, but it’s all for the love of cheese, and the amazing people in this community.

 Step 1: The Milk

-Every week we make the trip by truck to Bohl’s Jerseys in Sardinia, Ohio to gather close to 6,000 pounds of milk.
+Every week we make the trip by truck to Bohl’s Jerseys in Mowrystown, Ohio to gather close to 6,000 pounds of milk.
 We do this for a couple reasons: one, we love Bohl’s.
-Two, their Jersey cows produce milk with the highest butterfat of all cattle breeds—that’s great for cheese!
+Two, their Jersey cows produce milk with the highest butterfat and protein of all dairy cows —that’s great for cheese!

 Step 2: Making the Cheese

-We turn our milk into curds—hunks of cheese eaten fresh instead of being aged—and then begin the process of turning curds into cheddar, tome, brie, gouda and more.
+We turn our milk into curds—hunks of cheese eaten fresh instead of being aged—and then begin the process of turning curds into cheddar, tomme, camembert, quark, gouda and more.
 It’s all handmade, cultured and handled with care.

 Step 3: Aging